 For some people, rolling over a 401(k) may be the best option.
 By rolling over a 401k, you’ll avoid tax penalties and your retirement savings may continue to grow tax-deferred.
 Rolling over a 401k into an IRA may also provide you with more investment choices, lower fees and costs, fewer rules, estate planning advantages, and the option to convert your IRA to a Roth account.

 While a 401k rollover may be the right choice for some people, what’s best for you can vary depending on your circumstances and your retirement savings goals.
-When you work with our retirement planning professionals at Harvest Financial Planning, LLC, we’ll guide you through retirement savings options, talk you through the different choices you have when you leave your old employer and your employer-managed 401k plan, and help you to understand how much money you may need for retirement and the best savings strategies to get there.
+When you work with our retirement planning professionals at Harvest Wealth Partners, we’ll guide you through retirement savings options, talk you through the different choices you have when you leave your old employer and your employer-managed 401k plan, and help you to understand how much money you may need for retirement and the best savings strategies to get there.
 We can also handle the transfer and rollover of all retirement accounts.

 Content in this material is for general information only and not intended to provide specific advice or recommendations for any individual.
 To determine which strategies or investments may be suitable for you, consult the appropriate qualified professional prior to making a decision.